DiljotSG/wave-music-player/CONTRIBUTING.md

 ## Merge Request Guidelines

-- The title of a merge request must not contain an issue number in square brackets.
+- The title of a merge request must not contain an issue number

-- The title must describe the goal of the merge request and summarize the changes made.
+- The title must describe the goal of the merge request.

-- The body of the merge request must describe the changes in further detail if needed.
+- The body of the merge request must describe the changes made in further detail if needed.

-- The body of the merge request must list the issues that the merge reqest will close.
+- The body of the merge request must list the issues that the merge request will close.

   Example: